Which teams are in the Club World Cup quarterfinals and who will they face?

 Where: Lincoln Financial Field, Philadelphia, Pennsylvania

-Palmeiras, the second Brazilian club to enter the quarterfinals, will face the former English champions Chelsea in Friday’s second quarterfinal in Philadelphia.
+Palmeiras, the second Brazilian club to make the quarterfinals, will face the former English champions Chelsea in Friday’s second knockout to be held in Philadelphia.

-Runners-up in the last season of Serie A, the top tier of Brazil’s club football, Palmeiras beat compatriots Botafogo in a heated clash in the round of 16 and have been one of the strongest defensive lineups in the tournament.
+Runners-up in the Brazilian top-flight last season, Palmeiras beat compatriots Botafogo in a heated clash in the round of 16 and have been one of the strongest defensive lineups in the tournament.

-Their opponents, who won the Club World Cup in 2021, will look to move past a disappointing season at home and enter the business end of the competition for a chance to lift a trophy.
+Their opponents, who won the Club World Cup in 2021, will look to move past a disappointing English Premier League season and enter the business end of the competition for a chance to finish the season with a trophy.

 The last-eight clash will be the final match held at the 69,000-capacity Lincoln Field stadium.